 Unlike wax-based lipstick, bold liquid lipstick has less chance of melting off your face during the day.
 In fact, liquid lipstick is designed to stay on your skin for longer periods of time.
 Plus, if you are rocking the minimalistic eye makeup look, then a bold lip makeup is a great way to amp up your look without it looking too intense.

 7) Setting Spray

 Think of the setting spray as the hairspray for your makeup – it locks everything in place.
-It gives you that dewy finish that is popular with Western and Korean makeup.
+It gives you that dewy finish that is popular in makeup.
 Once the setting spray dries, it ensures that your makeup won’t shift too much.